You might just like to fast-forward to DIY rudder Mk2

-After an hour exploring this historic corner of the island (more here shortly) I headed back and immediately noticed a much more responsive rudder – now you’re talking!
+After an hour exploring this historic corner of the island (now no longer possible with the new owner’s developments), I headed back and immediately noticed a much more responsive rudder – now you’re talking!
 It was like driving with all the wheels done up tight.
 Lower heels gave a much better angle on the pedals and I noticed I was now operating the pedals with the outer edge of my feet, as I recall on the Incept.
-Line drag was minimal but now the wood laminate pedal board creaked and the zip tie hinges were a bit mushy too.
+Line drag was minimal but now the wood laminate pedal board creaked and the zip tie hinges were a bit mushy.

 I’d already ordered another slab of LDPE chopping board to make a pedal board out of something more water-resistant than compressed dust, as well as the extravagance of proper marine-grade hinges (well, that’s what it said on eBay).
 I tried a quick bit of disc sailing too but it wasn’t really windy enough – more on that later.

 As I neared Badentarbet beach the g-friend happened to swing by and, showing her some moves, I was amazed how sharply the boat could turn at low speed in the shallows, almost like a handbrake turn.
-Of course that’s not a particularly useful attribute in a kayak unless a WWII mine bobs up in front of you, but it’s good to know it worked.
+Of course, this is kayaking not The Sweeney, but it’s good to know it worked.
 I also got a chance to test my newly bootied Kokotat dry pants – they worked like they should, too.

 Back at the house, I realised the pedal lines had been cut before considering the need to move the pedal board forward for tandem paddling.
 Luckily, more Dyneema turned up next day, so I re-used the former yellow cord for the rudder lifting lines and ditched the saggy red paracord.
 Much tauter action.